QuantEcon/lecture-python-intro/lectures/greek_square.md

 ## Introduction

-This lecture can be viewed as a sequel to this QuantEcon lecture {doc}`eigenvalues and eigenvectors <eigen_I>`
+This lecture can be viewed as a sequel to this QuantEcon lecture {doc}`eigen_I`

-It  provides an  example of how eigen vectors isolate  **invariant subspaces** that help construct and analyze solutions of  linear difference equations.
+It  provides an  example of how eigenvectors isolate  *invariant subspaces* that help construct and analyze solutions of linear difference equations.

 When vector $x_t$ starts in an invariant subspace, iterating the different equation keeps $x_{t+j}$ in that subspace for all $j \geq 1$.

-Invariant subspace methods are used throughout applied economic dynamics, for example, in this QuantEcon lecture {doc}`money financed government deficits and inflation <money_inflation>`
+Invariant subspace methods are used throughout applied economic dynamics, for example, in this QuantEcon lecture {doc}`money_inflation`

 Our approach here  is to illustrate the method with an ancient example, one that ancient Greek mathematicians used to compute square roots of positive integers.

 In this lecture we assume that we have yet

-## Perfect Squares and Irrational Numbers
+## Perfect squares and irrational numbers

 An integer is called a **perfect square** if its square root is also an integer.